Magnesium

 Magnesium and CFS:

-In the case of Chronic Fatigue Syndrome (CFS), magnesium deficiency is a common issue among patients.
-Magnesium plays a role in energy production, muscle function, and the regulation of neurotransmitters.
-Individuals with CFS often experience symptoms such as fatigue, muscle weakness, and cognitive impairment, which can be exacerbated by low magnesium levels.
+In the case of Chronic Fatigue Syndrome, magnesium deficiency is a common issue among individuals suffering from this condition.
+Magnesium plays a vital role in energy production, muscle function, and overall cellular health.
+Individuals with CFS often experience symptoms such as fatigue, muscle weakness, and cognitive impairment, which can be exacerbated by magnesium deficiency.

 Supplements for MTHFR and CFS